tonywaiweb/tinymce-docs/quick-start.md

 When the `<form>` is submitted the TinyMCE editor mimics the behavior of a normal HTML `<textarea>` during the `POST`.
 In your form handler, you can process the content submitted as if it had come from a regular `<textarea>`.

-That is all there is to it!
+That is all there is to it.

 If you prefer to download TinyMCE and install it locally the [Advanced Install]({{  site.baseurl }}/general-configuration-guide/advanced-install/#packagemanagerinstalloptions) page in the [General Configuration Guide]({{  site.baseurl }}/general-configuration-guide) has instructions.
 This document also provides information about TinyMCE features such as advanced installation options, working with plugins, learning about content filtering, and spell checking.